Iri25/transport-company-csharp/README.md

 # transport-company-csharp
 C# project containing several applications for a transport company with a graphical interface (GUI) developed in Windows Forms Applications.
-- Application with a layered architecture: data access layer, persistence layer, business layer and presentation layer ([FlightCompanyApplication](https://github.com/Iri25/mpp-proiect-repository-CSharp-Iri25/tree/main/FlightCompanyApplication)).
+- Application with a layered architecture:
+- data access layer, persistence layer, business layer and presentation layer ([FlightCompanyApplication](https://github.com/Iri25/mpp-proiect-repository-CSharp-Iri25/tree/main/FlightCompanyApplication)).
 - Application that implements the networking part using sockets and threads and notifies scientists when the data is updated [FlightCompanyNetworking](https://github.com/Iri25/mpp-proiect-repository-CSharp-Iri25/tree/main/FlightCompanyNetworking)).
 - Application that implements REST services ([FlightCompanyREST](https://github.com/Iri25/mpp-proiect-repository-CSharp-Iri25/tree/main/FlightCompanyREST)).
 - Client-server application developed with Protocol Buffers v3 ([FlightCompanyProtobuffv3](https://github.com/Iri25/mpp-proiect-repository-CSharp-Iri25/tree/main/FlightCompanyProtobuffv3CSharp)).

+## requirements:
 Several travel agencies use a airline to transport customers to different destinations tourist.
 Agencies use a software system to buy tickets for tourists.
 Employees of agencies tourism use a desktop application with the following features:
 1. Login - After successful authentication, a new window opens in which the information is displayed about flights (destination, date and time of departure, airport and available seat number).
 2. Search - After successful authentication, the employee can search for a flight by entering the destination and date departure.
 The application will display in another list/other table/etc. all flights to that destination, departure time and the number of seats available.